aaron-grau/curic/sql/projects/aa_questions/README.md

 instance variable names that represent columns.

 For the purposes of this project it's ok to interpolate the name of the table directly into your SQL queries.
-We're going to assume our users aren't malicious and that we don't have to worry about them peforming SQL injection attacks on our site.
+We're going to assume our users aren't malicious and that we don't have to worry about them performing SQL injection attacks on our site.

-We'll explore this a lot more when we start the ActiveRecordLite project!

 ### `where`